 Let’s change a paragraph into a header, for example.

-The arrow, on the image below, points to an icon representing a PARAGRAPH.
-This is how you’d know the block is a paragraph.
+The arrow, on the image below, points to the icon that represents a PARAGRAPH.
+This is how you know the block is a paragraph.

 Click the icon to transform the paragraph.

 The paragraph icon changes into a H and you can see H2 next to it.

 H1 can’t be chosen – a H1 should only ever be used for the title of the page.

 The block is now a heading block.